Wizkid: 1990–2010: Early life and career beginnings

 Ayodeji Ibrahim Balogun was born on 16 July 1990, in Ojuelegba, Surulere, Lagos.
 He grew up in an interfaith household with twelve female siblings.
 His mother was a Pentecostal Christian and his father practices Islam.
 Wizkid attended Ijebu Ode Grammar School.
 He grew up listening to King Sunny Ade, Fela Kuti and Bob Marley.
 In a radio interview with Tim Westwood in 2012, he said that "his father has three wives".
 In another interview with Adesope of Factory 78 TV, Wizkid said he formed a group called the Glorious Five with a couple of his church friends.
 They managed to release an album prior to disbanding.
 Wizkid went by the stage name Lil Prinz until 2006.
 He later met OJB Jezreel, a record producer who prevented him from recording for a year.
 While visiting OJB's Point Beat Studios frequently, he watched 2 Face Idibia record songs for his Grass 2 Grace album.
 He was also present during the recording sessions for Sound Sultan's debut album Jagbajantis.
 He cited Naeto C as one of the people who mentored and coached him when he was 15 years old.
 Wizkid signed a record deal with Empire Mates Entertainment in 2009.
-He co-wrote "Omoge You Too Much", a song from Banky W.'s The W Experience album.
+He co-wrote and featured on "Omoge You Too Much", a song from Banky W.'s The W Experience album.
 He also worked with Naeto C, Ikechukwu and M.I while developing his craft.
 In mid-2009, he dropped out of Lagos State University (LASU).
 He later attended Lead City University, but dropped out after completing two sessions.